The best smartphones for selfies

 The Huawei Ascend P6 was arguably the first smartphone to embrace the selfie as it was the first to include a 5 megapixel front-facing camera and the company has gone one better with the Ascend P7, or should that be three better, as it has an 8 megapixel front-facing snapper.

-That, to our knowledge, is the highest megapixel front-facing camera ever to grace a smartphone and it’s capable of some detailed, high quality photos, so you’d better cover up those spots and blemishes because they’ll be clear as day in anything this thing snaps.
+Before the HTC Desire Eye was announced this was the highest megapixel front-facing camera ever to grace a smartphone and it’s still the second highest.
+It’s also capable of some detailed, high quality photos, so you’d better cover up those spots and blemishes because they’ll be clear as day in anything this thing snaps.

 There’s no flash sadly, but it does have a ‘Face Beauty Mode’ which automatically removes wrinkles and imperfections.